dippyshere/nuxbt/docs/Windows-and-macOS-Installation.md

     If you're not able to see your adapter within the VM or the adapter isn't functional, please refer to the troubleshooting section below.

-8. If the above checks pass, NXBT should be functional within your VM.
-You can run NXBT commands as normal while SSHed into the VM:
+8. If the above checks pass, NUXBT should be functional within your VM.
+You can run NUXBT commands as normal while SSHed into the VM:

     ```bash
     # Eg:
-    sudo nxbt test
+    sudo nuxbt test
     ```

 9. Finally, Vagrant exposes the following other commands to halt the VM and completely destroy it: